LoneWolfHT/grenades/readme.md

 # grenades
-Adds a grenade API to Minetest
+Adds an API that allows for easily making grenades

-See grenades_basic for some basic grenades
+See grenades_basic for the grenades this mod used to have

 License of code: **MIT**